ojii/unihandecode.js/README.rst

 Demo
 ****

-Warning: The page is 8MBs big!
+Warning: The page is 2MB big (8 if your browser doesn't support gzip)!

 http://ojii.github.com/unihandecode.js/